 \subsubsection{Calculation of Schmidt numbers}

 To get some insight into the dimensionality of entanglement of our states we want to calculate their Schmidt numbers.
 In analogy to entanglement witnesses, Schmidt number witnesses play an important role in calculating Schmidt numbers.
-In Ref.~\cite{terhal2000schmidt} Schmidt number witnesses have been introduced.
-An observable $W$ is called a Schmidt witness of class $K \in\mathbb{N}$, iff $\Tr(W \rho)\geq 0$ for all $\rho$ with Schmidt number smaller than $K$.
+In Ref.~\cite{terhal2000schmidt} Schmidt number witnesses were introduced.
+An observable $W$ is called a Schmidt witness of class $K \in\mathbb{N}$ if and only if $\Tr(W \rho)\geq 0$ for all $\rho$ with Schmidt number smaller than $K$.
 One also requires that at least one state with Schmidt number $K$ is detected, i.e., fulfills $\Tr(W \rho)< 0$.
 A $K$-Schmidt witness $W_1$ is called finer than a $K$-Schmidt witness $W_2$ if $W_1$ detects the same states as $W_2$, and some states in addition.